As I was reading through The Jewish Press, a weekly Jewish orthodox newspaper published in

 some 7 columns of about 20 rows of legal notices, with print so small as to be almost

 illegible.
-And remember this was just in one newspaper that mainly caters to the orthodox
+And remember this was just in one newspaper that mainly caters

 What a waste of newspaper print!
 I find it extremely unlikely that anyone reads